vercel/next.js/docs/api-reference/next/head.md

 `title`, `meta` or any other elements (e.g. `script`) need to be contained as **direct** children of the `Head` element, or wrapped into maximum one level of `<React.Fragment>` or arrays—otherwise the tags won't be correctly picked up on client-side navigations.

+> Instead of using a script tag within `next/head`, it might make more sense to use `next/script`.
+The [Next.js Script component](https://nextjs.org/docs/basic-features/script) enables developers to set the loading priority of third-party scripts to save developer time and improve loading performance.